What is child inclusive mediation?

 Feedback session

 This step involves the parents, the child consultant and the Mediator.
-The child consultant will discuss with the parties how the child is coping with the separation and deliver any key messages the child would like the parent to know.
+The child consultant will discuss with the parties how the child is coping with the family separation and deliver any key messages the child would like the parent to know.

 -